isabelc/Organized-Docs/readme.txt

 * You need to create documentation for one or multiple products, and must have the docs organized neatly, by product.
 * You need to write instruction guides for virtually anything, whether it be products, games, topics, etc. You can label them as "Instructions" instead of "Docs".
 * You don't want to create a separate website for your docs.
 You simply want to add them on to your current WordPress site.

+This plugin organizes your documentation articles into a visitor-friendly, browse-able format that fits right into your WordPress site.
+This takes the headache out of organizing documentation articles and instruction guides.

 **Built-in SEO**